PortNumber53/agent-thing/frontend/README.md

 npm run dev
 ```

-By default the UI connects to `ws://localhost:8080/ws`.
+By default the UI connects to `ws://localhost:18510/ws` (proxied to the backend on port 18511).
 Override the backend by creating a `.env.local` file with:

 ```
 VITE_BACKEND_HOST=agent.dev.portnumber53.com